- Location: Arizona

 Just follow the rules and procedures listed above to obtain your motorcycle permit.

-Keep in mind, though, that motorcycle permits are valid for six months, not 12.
-Also, you can renew your motorcycle permit once during a two-year period.
+Keep in mind, though, that motorcycle permits are valid for 7 months, not 12.
+Also, you can renew your motorcycle permit 1 time during a 2 year period.
 And, you don't need to complete the 10 hours of night driving; you just need to have 30 hours of total driving experience, period.

 You have limited privileges with this permit.
 For instance, you can't drive on freeways or interstate highways, nor any time there isn't enough light to clearly see 500 feet in front of you (this includes any time between sunset and sunrise).